GuilhermeBaldo/oulumetrics/README.md

-# OULU-NPU database useful functions
+# OULU-NPU

-This package implements the data generator for the OULU-NPU and the metrics (APCER, BPCER, ACER) for face anti-spoofing described at the reference and used in the OULU-NPU dataset (https://sites.google.com/site/oulunpudatabase/).
+This package implements the metrics (APCER, BPCER, ACER) for face anti-spoofing described at the reference and used in the OULU-NPU dataset (https://sites.google.com/site/oulunpudatabase/).

 - APCER: Attack Presentation Classification Error Rate
 - BPCER: Bona Fide Presentation Classification Error Rate